Resources for Realtors®

 Answer: Under $200 setup and starting at $139/month

 When looking at cost, make sure you compare apples to apples.
 If an IDX solution is low cost but doesn't have the critical components outlined above, then it may end up costing you much more in lost revenue.
 At the same time, these components should not drive up the cost of the IDX.
-You can secure a website that is an "all-in-one" solution with IDX search with these features for less than $200 setup and under $40 per month.
+You can secure a website that is an "all-in-one" solution with IDX search with these features for less than $200 setup and starting at $139 per month.